by Debbie “The Rat Lady” Ducommun

 You can’t treat the virus, but you

-and/or enrofloxacin is enough, and sometimes gentamicin with either amoxicillin
+amoxicillin and enrofloxacin (Baytril) is enough, and sometimes gentamicin with

 Both viruses will die out in a population